tobealive/docs/docs/concepts/types/arrays.md

 println(b) // `[7, 3, 9]`
 ```

-Appending to the parent array may or may not make it independent of its child slices.
+Appending the parent array may or may not make it independent of its child slices.
 The behaviour depends on the parent's capacity and is predictable:

 ```v play